 And a 12-year-old Various Artists was among them, enjoying a life-changing first concert that’s lead to a lifetime live-show addiction.

-Join me, your host Various Artists, on the My Life In Concert.com podcast as I remember the concert and its time.
+Join me, your host Various Artists, on the My Life In Concert.com podcast as I remember the band, the concert and its time.

 Tune in for setlist revelations, dead mics, back kicks, and The Towering Inferno.

 NEXT PODCAST: I am kicking off the re-launch of mylifeinconcert.com as a podcast with a series of episodes highlighting one concert from each decade of my concert-going.
 In the next episode, I jump into the first year of the 1980s when The Ramones played a blistering show at London’s Centennial Hall along with local heroes The Demics.